MvvsnmDevops4122/linux-administration/user-management-linux.md

 id ramesh
 ```

-Then start a new login session and test:
+Then start a new login session and check:

 ```bash
 sudo -l